 Add to this the huge amount of data that is constantly pouring in from billions of users and how the algorithm uses machine learning principles to derive new patterns that can make your feed all the more addictive, and what you get is a beast that keeps shifting shape by the minute.

 While there are no codes or rules that can help you win at the algorithm game, there are factors that influence Instagram’s algorithm.
 That’s why we’re here, to help you understand and explore how these factors can help your business crush at Instagram.
+And once you’re done, make sure to check out the InVideo Instagram channel to better understand how experimenting with different content formats can improve your online presence.

 Let’s jump into the parameters that influence the Instagram Algorithm.

-1. How does Instagram algorithm work?
+1. How does the Instagram Algorithm Work?

 (A) Interest – Who did you engage with?